ARKUN007/ARKUN007/README.md

 # 💫 About Me:
 I have 6 years of working experience in IT organization.
-I'm working on Azure cloud platform such as: Azure Databricks, Azure Datafactory, PySpark, SQL, Python<br>I'm currently learning AI modules like: Gen AI, Agentic AI
+I'm working on Azure cloud platform, Programming Languages and Database such as: Azure Databricks, Azure Datafactory, PySpark, SQL, Python<br>I'm currently learning AI modules like: Gen AI, Agentic AI

 ## 🌐 Socials: